flamelink/flamelink/docs/storage.md

 ### Return value

-A `Promise` that resolves when the upload is complete or will reject with an error if the request fails.
+A `UploadTask` instance, which is similar to a `Promise` and an `Observable` that resolves when the upload is complete or will reject with an error if the request fails.
+The response object will include the `flamelinkFileId` and `flamelinkFolderId` in the `customMetadata` object inside `metadata` if you need to acces it for some reason.

 ---